Expatria-Technologies/bootstrap-bill-mill/README_cdn.md

 In North America there is nothing like the Technik frames, zero alternatives that are the same quality or capability.

 I still have to cast the gantry and I am planning to do that with an assistant and I'll try to take photos of the process from start to finish.
-The commercial premix is  ~40 USD per 45lb bag plus shipping.
-I think it came out to around 65 usd per bag for me and it takes 8 (one extra) to make a Bill mill.
+The commercial premix is  ~50 CAD per 45lb bag plus shipping.
+I think it came out to around 80 CAD per bag for me and it takes 8 (one extra) to make a Bill mill.
 FWIW I am mixing in a small drum mixer and it does work fine, just takes longer than I think a turbine mixer would take, but the slump test is in line with expectations.
 The ice helps a lot with the drum mixer.
 I did try a double-paddle mixer, and it works better than the drum.
 But I think you need a professional level hand mixer as mine burned out the brushes after mixing just 2 buckets.